-This section explains how to get a resource representation of a restore session event with the specified ID.
+This section explains how to get a list with properties for the specified restore session event.

 The request header must contain an authorization token of the current session.

 The server returns the following response to the client.

 A successfully completed operation returns a response code 200 (OK).